Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Wilson averages 236 passing yards per game in two matchups against the Lions, 12.5 fewer yards his over/under in Sunday's game.
+- Wilson averaged 236 passing yards per game in two matchups against the Lions, 12.5 yards fewer than his over/under for Sunday.

-- In both of those contests against the Lions, Wilson threw multiple touchdown passes.
+- Wilson had multiple touchdown passes in both of those matchups against the Lions.

 - Note: Wilson's stats vs. Lions date back to 2016.

-- The Lions are allowing 256.9 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- The Lions are conceding 256.9 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Lions defense is ranked 20th in the league.
+- The Lions have given up 24 touchdowns through the air (1.6 per game).
+They are 20th in the league in that category.

 Recent Performances